Liens, Levies, and Garnishments

 How to Respond to an IRS Lien, Levy, or Garnishment

 In all cases, the IRS will provide notice before issuing a lien, levy, or garnishment.
-If you have received such a notice, is imperative that you respond promptly, and appropriately.
-There are a number of steps that a competent tax attorney can take to prevent or limit the IRS’s collections’ efforts once these notices have come.
+If you have received such a notice, it is imperative that you respond promptly and appropriately.
+There are a number of steps that a competent tax attorney can take to prevent or limit the IRS’s collection efforts once you receive a notice.
 However, once a lien, levy, or garnishment is in place, it becomes harder to obtain the same relief.
 If you are currently under an IRS lien, levy, or garnishment, or have received notice of a lien, levy, or garnishment, call the tax attorneys of the Business Law Group today!
+Do not delay.

 Call the Colorado Tax Attorneys at the Business Law Group